Compliance Management

 • You can (optionally) describe a testing methodology and calendar for your Internal Controls.
 If you don't test on time they will get a Yellow status.
 If the testing fails, they will get a Red status.

-The screenshot above shows clearly policies with their reviews and the labels that clearly tell us which ones are okay and which ones are not.
+The screenshot above shows clearly policies with their reviews and the labels that tell us which ones are okay and which ones are not.
 The same applies to any module in eramba.

 Is only when all is reviewed on time and passed that labels are green.
 If any "Solution" gets a "Yellow" status, whatever problem will inherit that status as well.
 The Risks shown in the screenshot below clearly show those labels.